substance/surface/README.md

 ## Highlight all annotations?

-It could be interesting to be able to show all the existing annotation ranges in the surface.
+Victor: It could be interesting to be able to show all the existing annotation ranges in the surface.

 ## Register a Tool/UI

 Victor: We need a way to be able to add GUI tools to interact with the surface from Text.
-Michael: Not sure if I'm getting this right, but
+Michael: Not sure if I'm getting this right, but the surface shouldn't know anything about the GUI tool that uses it.
+I guess a one-way dependency is what we want here.
+Let's discuss this in chat. :)

 ## Keyboard shortcuts